Analysis of covariance: Test the homogeneity of regression slopes assumption

-To see if the CV significantly interacts with the IV, run an ANCOVA model including both the IV and the CVxIV interaction term.
+To see if the CV significantly interacts with the categorical IV, run an ANCOVA model including both the IV and the CVxIV interaction term.

 If the CVxIV interaction is significant, ANCOVA should not be performed.
 Instead, Green & Salkind suggest assessing group differences on the DV at particular levels of the CV.
 Also consider using a moderated regression analysis, treating the CV and its interaction as another IV.
 Alternatively, one could use mediation analyses to determine if the CV accounts for the IV's effect on the DV.

 Run ANCOVA analysis

 If the CV×IV interaction is not significant, rerun the ANCOVA without the CV×IV interaction term.

-In this analysis, you need to use the adjusted means and adjusted MSerror.
+In this analysis, you need to use the adjusted means and adjusted mean squared error.
 The adjusted means (also referred to as least squares means, LS means, estimated marginal means, or EMM) refer to the group means after controlling for the influence of the CV on the DV.

 Follow-up analyses

-If there was a significant main effect, it means that there is a significant difference between the levels of one IV, ignoring all other factors.
+If there was a significant main effect, it means that there is a significant difference between the levels of one categorical IV, ignoring all other factors.
 To find exactly which levels are significantly different from one another, one can use the same follow-up tests as for the ANOVA.

 If there are two or more IVs, there may be a significant interaction, which means that the effect of one IV on the DV changes depending on the level of another factor.
 One can investigate the simple main effects using the same methods as in a factorial ANOVA.